-Ultrapure water-UPW is generally considered to be 18.2 MegΩ-cm resistivity at 25°C, low ppt in metals, less than 50 ppt in inorganic anions and ammonia, less than 0.2 ppb in organic anions, and below 1 PPB total oxidizable carbon (TOC) and silica (dissolved and colloidal).
-Particle levels are reduced using the best available ultrafiltration technology.
-Bacteria are present, on surfaces and to a lesser degree in the bulk fluid, and controlled to very low levels, typically <1 colony forming unit (cfu)/L in the bulk fluid.
-The 2011Roadmap values, presented in Table YE3, represent typical UPW quality currently in use to manufacture the most advanced semiconductor devices and have been validated by benchmark surveys.
-More stringent criteria beyond 2011 are only projected where there is evidence that manufacturing process requirements demand improvements.
+It is important to remind that the roadmap is focused on technology enabling, identifying the parameters that require new technologies for monitoring and control.
+For the practical purposes, SEMI F063 provides a guide that can be used as a reference specification for the UPW quality in design and operation of advanced semiconductor processes, considering feasibility of the existing technologies.
+More stringent criteria beyond 2013 are only projected where there is evidence that manufacturing process requirements demand improvements.
 UPW is generally the cleanest fluid available in the manufacturing process.
 As such there is not much data to suggest that it is has a significant negative impact on process yields.
 For this reason the UPW Roadmap is relatively stable over time.
-Over the past several years the UPW and Chemical groups have worked closely together to develop a Failure Mode and Effect Analysis to evaluate the risk of known contaminants of the wafer.
-This effort has been successful with inorganic contaminants.
-In 2011 the UPW supplemental material online.
+Over the past several years the UPW and Chemical groups have worked closely together to develop a failure mode and effect analysis to evaluate the risk of known contaminants of the wafer.
+A discussion of the UPW requirements can be found in the UPW supplemental material online.

 The UPW section of Table YE3 considers some parameters as process variables rather than contaminants.
 It is clear that the stability of the wafer environment can be as important as the level of contaminants present for some parameters.
-Some semiconductor manufactures now treat Dissolved Oxygen (DO) in this way, while others consider it a contaminant Stability of temperature and pressure continue to be important, the former being critically important for immersion lithography.
+Some semiconductor manufactures treat dissolved oxygen (DO) in this way, while others consider it a contaminant Stability of temperature and pressure continue to be important, the former being critically important for immersion lithography.